Treaty of Medicine Creek: Site

 The site, now in the Billy Frank Jr. Nisqually National Wildlife Refuge, was designated by Congress as the Medicine Creek Treaty National Memorial on December 18, 2015.
-As of 2016, the location is only accessible by boat up McAllister Creek, however no landing is permitted; the memorial may be viewed from a distant platform on a trail.
+As of 2016, the location is only accessible by boat up McAllister Creek.
+No landing is permitted, but the memorial may be viewed from a distant platform on a trail.

 Treaty

 The treaty granted 2.24 million acres (9,060;km²) of land to the United States in exchange for establishment of three reservations, cash payments over a period of twenty years, and recognition of traditional native fishing and hunting rights.
 The exact nature of those rights was disputed until the Boldt Decision in 1974; the Boldt Decision would also be upheld by the U.S. Supreme Court in 1979.
 Since the Boldt Decision, the tribes named in the treaty have had a recognized right to half of the fish caught on traditional lands throughout south Puget Sound, while before it, state and territorial governments allowed the tribes much less.

-The original Nisqually reservation was in rocky terrain and unacceptable to the Nisqually, who were a riverside fishing people.
+The original Nisqually Reservation was in rocky terrain and unacceptable to the Nisqually, who were a riverside fishing people.
 They went to war in 1855.
-An unfortunate outcome of a year of skirmishes that followed was that Nisqually Chief Leschi was hanged for murder.
+After a year of skirmishes that followed, Nisqually Chief Leschi was hanged for murder.
 Leschi would be informally exonerated by the Historical Court of Inquiry of Washington State in a unanimous, though non-legally binding, ruling in December 2004.